RPDPR/Unlocked-Combat-System/README.md

 *Best for quickly integrating the UCS to a pre-compiled game or mod.*

 1. Copy `UCS_Consts_gXX.d`, `UCS_OnDamage_gXX.d` and `UCS_gXX.dll` into `\System\Autorun` folder of your Gothic directory.
+2. Start the game and check it out!

 #### Method B: Project Integration (Recommended)
 *Best for modders building their own project from scratch or re-compiling gothic or mods.*